grafana/writers-toolkit/docs/sources/write/style-guide/capitalization-punctuation/index.md

 - Generic and plural versions are always lowercase.
   - Lowercase _dashboard_ when referring to a dashboard generally.
   - Lowercase _dashboards_ when referring to multiple dashboards.
-- **Exceptions:** If a term is lowercased in the Grafana UI, then match the UI.
+- **Exceptions:** If a term is lowercase in the Grafana UI, then match the UI.

 ### Kubernetes objects